 Listening to Books through Lockdown (Anna Kajander)

-Kirsti Salmi-Niklander is a University Lecturer in Folklore Studies in the Department of Cultures at the University of Helsinki, Finland.
+Kirsti Salmi-Niklander is a Senior Lecturer in Folklore Studies in the Department of Cultures at the University of Helsinki, Finland.

-Marija Dalbello is an Associate Professor of Information Studies at Rutgers University, USA.
+Marija Dalbello is a Professor of Information Studies in the School of Communication and Information, Rutgers University, USA.